Information Security Standard M6

 1. ensure that a perimeter firewall is in place between any Wi-Fi network and Merchant Systems processing Payment Card Industry (PCI) Information.
 These firewalls must be configured to deny or control any traffic from the Wi-Fi environment to Merchant Systems;

 2. test for the presence of unauthorized WAPs on a quarterly basis.
-Note: Methods that may be used in the process include, but are not limited to, Wi-Fi network scans, physical/logical inspections of system components and infrastructure, network access control NAC), or Wi-Fi IDS/IPS; and
+Methods that may be used in the process include, but are not limited to, Wi-Fi network scans, physical/logical inspections of system components and IT Infrastructure, network access control (NAC), or Wi-Fi IDS/IPS; and

-3. report any unauthorized WAPs as a security incident, in compliance with the Reporting Information Security Incidents standard.
+3. report any unauthorized WAPs as a security incident, in compliance with the Reporting Cybersecurity Incidents standard.

 Related Documents and Resources